 It’s that time of year again, when I look back over the last twelve months.
-2014 has been a busy year, with a round the world trip, meeting up with other bloggers, and exploring my own backyard.
+I’ve had a busy travelling and blogging year, with a round the world trip, meeting up with other bloggers, and exploring my own backyard.

 January was a quiet month, planning the year’s travel and visiting the Destinations Show in Manchester for inspiration.
 But we did some local exploring, including a visit to the ruins of St Mary’s Abbey in York – the first time I’d been there despite going to York many times before.

 In February we set off on our round the world trip, spending a few days in Tokyo before going on to New Zealand.
 In Tokyo we had heavy snow and food poisoning but still managed some sightseeing.
 And in New Zealand we based ourselves in Christchurch but travelled around the South Island, fitting in wine tasting, whale watching, walking and much more…

 We finished the RTW trip in March, ending with a few days in San Francisco.
 It rained all the time but we still managed to walk up and down the legendary hills, ride the cable cars and drink some cocktails.
 I’d only ever been in the US once before and was amazed at how much I loved it – a return visit beckons!

 I finally got round to setting up my Instagram account in April – check out some of my pictures here.
 And we spent some time travelling in the UK, including a week in Devon and a visit to Shaftesbury in Dorset where I went to school many years ago.
 The picture may look familiar to UK readers – Gold Hill featured in the classic Hovis advert.

 In May I was lucky enough to be the guest of Eco Pizzicato B&B; in Puglia’s Vico del Gargano.
 This part of Italy is popular with Italians but largely ignored by everyone else and I was happy to have the opportunity to share it with my readers.
 You can read about this trip here.